SnootyMonkey/Falkland-CMS/key-concepts.md

 ### <a id="pages"></a> Pages

-There are 3 types of pages:
+There are 3 types of pages in Falkland CMS:

-* **item** - displays a single item from the collection.
+* **item page** - displays a single item from the collection.
-* **category** - displays the items in a particular category of a particular taxonomy.
+* **category page** - displays the items in a particular category of a particular taxonomy.
-* **exhibit** - may reference many named or searched for resources, but could also be made up of just static content.
+* **exhibit page** - may reference many named or searched for resources, but could also be made up of just static content.
 A home page is a good example of a dynamic exhibit page, and an about page, or terms of use page is a good example of a completely static exhibit page.

 ![FCMS Key Concepts]({{site.url}}/assets/img/FCMS-High-level.png "FCMS Key Concepts")